Triptorelin: 7 things you should know

 - Trelstar and Triptodur are not available as a generic.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Seek immediate medical attention if you develop sudden dizziness, lightheadedness, fainting, shortness of breath, or heart palpitations during treatment with triptorelin.
-Do not take any other medications, including those brought over the counter from a supermarket or drug store without first talking to your doctor or pharmacist first.
+Do not take any other medications, including those brought over the counter from a supermarket or drug store without talking to your doctor or pharmacist.

 - You may experience a transient worsening of prostate cancer symptoms such as urethral or bladder outlet obstruction, bone pain, spinal cord injury, and hematuria when you first start triptorelin.
 This is caused by an initial surge of LH and FSH which subsequently declines.

 - If you have been prescribed the Decapeptyl brand of triptorelin for ART, ask your healthcare provider to show you how to self-administer it, so you can inject yourself at home.
 When not in use store Decapeptyl in the refrigerator at 2°C to 8°C (36°F to 46°F).
 Do not freeze and protect from light.
 You can leave it out of the refrigerator for 30 minutes before use to allow it to warm up to room temperature.

 - If you have diabetes, you may need to monitor your blood sugar levels more regularly while being treated with triptorelin.

 - Triptorelin may increase your risk of fracturing a bone.
 Ensure there are no tripping hazards around your home and be careful when getting out of bed or going up or downstairs.